 A medial branch block is a diagnostic procedure doctors use to pinpoint the origins of a patient’s pain.
 The specific goal of the procedure is to identify whether or not facet joint issues may be the cause of discomfort.
 Find out more about what the process entails and whether it could be right for you below.

 The medial branch is a group of nerves that attach to the facet joints in the spine.
 These facet joints connect the vertebrae together.
-In many cases, back pain may originate in the medial branch, particularly if the facet joints are injured or diseased.
+In many cases, back pain signals to the brain may originate in the medial branch, particularly if the facet joints are injured or diseased.

 Because the back is such a complex network of these nerves, bones, and soft tissue, it’s often challenging to locate the precise origin of a patient’s pain.
 To identify whether the medial branch could be the source, doctors use a numbing agent or “block” to temporarily alleviate any discomfort that might stem from this area.
 This procedure has proven an effective method for diagnosing and treating facet joint back pain in some studies, and we’ve seen excellent results in our patients, too.